Gastritis and Peptic Ulcer Disease

 Alcohol use.
 Alcohol can cause gastritis by stimulating acid secretion and damaging the mucosal barrier.
 No evidence for a role in ulcer formation has been found, but alcohol may delay healing of gastric ulcers.

 Major surgery or severe illness.
 Prophylaxis for gastritis and ulcers may be administered in hospitalized patients, especially those on mechanical ventilation or those undergoing major surgery.
+Cushing ulcers are gastric ulcers that can be associated with a brain tumor or injury, and curling ulcers are stress-related ulcers associated with extensive burns.
 Although some reports have argued for prophylaxis in all hospitalized patients, this claim is not backed by rigorous data.

 The diagnosis is suspected when a patient presents with signs and symptoms suggestive of peptic ulcer disease or gastritis and especially in the setting of NSAID use and/or H. pylori infection.